facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ### Defining through config file
 #### Choices
-Choices are defined with with a list in a config file.
+Choices are defined with a list in a config file.

 ```yaml
 db: